 We ate what we could there.
-I’d estimate that was only about of the ribs, and so we packed up the rest to take back to the hotel.
+I’d estimate that was only about half the ribs, and so we packed up the rest to take back to the hotel.
 Back in Waikīki, we did several parking orbits and, in our food coma, called it an early night.

 Monday January 15

-On Monday, we got up before sunrise to head to Diamond Head,a volcanic cone with extensive fortifications.
+On Monday, we got up before sunrise to head to Diamond Head, a volcanic cone with extensive fortifications.
 I’d visited Diamond Head on previous trips, and I enjoy it best at dawn, when the light casts magical shadows and it is not too crowded.

-We arrived at little after sunset.
+We arrived at little after sunrise.
 We were surprised to find the parking lot and trails already busy, but we still had no trouble with parking.
 Kyle and I enjoyed the hike and took our time at the various views and fortifications.